EmirDe/EmirDe.github.io/index.md

 # Open positions

-Are you a TU Delft student looking for a side-job (one day per week or over the summer)?
+Are you a TU Delft student looking for a side-job, i.e., one day per week during the semester or a few days a week over the summer break?
 Can you come up with algorithmic solutions and implement them efficiently in C++?
 Get in touch!

 # About Me